Loading…

 Individual Savings Account (ISA)

 ISAs can be invested in cash or certain investments such as stocks and shares.
 There are also Junior ISAs available for those under 18 with an annual limit of £9,000.
-The main benefit of ISAs is that Income Tax and Capital Gains Tax (CGT) do not apply and additionally when an ISA is inherited from your spouse or civil partner on their death, it can continue to qualify as an ISA.
+The main benefit of ISAs is that Income Tax and CGT do not apply and additionally when an ISA is inherited from your spouse or civil partner on their death, it can continue to qualify as an ISA.

 Those wishing to invest in higher risk start-up companies may also consider the following investment vehicles: